Mythri532/docker/Readme2.md

 Initialize a cluster by executing the command <br>

 The process might take several minutes to complete based on network speed.
-Once this command finishes, it displays a kubeadm join message.<br> Make a note of the entry and use it to join worker nodes to the cluster at a later stage. <br>
+Once this command finishes, it displays a kubeadm join message.Make a note of the entry and use it to join worker nodes to the cluster at a later stage. <br>

 **Step 2: Manage Cluster as Regular User** <br>